Safeguarding at Safe Passage

 3. The overall promotion of welfare

-Safeguarding goes beyond responding to concerns, but also supporting the overall welfare of a person.
+Safeguarding goes beyond responding to concerns but also includes supporting the overall welfare of a person.
 This includes working in a way that understands the impact of traumatic experiences and discriminatory systems on people, providing information about their rights, or having discussions with young people about issues ranging from education to healthy relationships.

 Designated Safeguarding Leads